9 Best Whale Watching Tours in Reykjavik

 • Means of transportation: you must go on your own to the port, either by rented car or public transportation.

-What will I see on this type of excursion?
+What will I see on this type of tour?

 During this whale watching experience, no matter what activities you combine this expedition with, you will always have the opportunity to see the most popular marine species in Reykjavik and all of Iceland.